encircled/skom/README.md

 ## Performance

-Reflection-based implementation is not very fast, thus it is not recommended for mapping high amount of objects (100k+)
+The reflection-based implementation is not blazing fast, so it is not recommended for mapping a large number of objects (100k+)